 The 2022 CEQA Analysis found that the 2022 Project was consistent with the BVDSP EIR in regard to impacts related to air quality.
 Recommended Measure AIR-1 from the BVDSP EIR, requiring the use of prefinished materials and colored stucco as feasible, applied, and SCAs related to air quality were determined to be applicable to the project.
-As detailed below, the 2023 Project would not change these impacts.
+As detailed below, the 2024 Project would not change these impacts.

-With a minimal increase in square footage of less than 5,000 square feet, construction emissions would be substantially the same as the 2022 Project and there would be no changes to the conclusions related to construction emissions.
-The 2023 Project would be required to implement the same SCAs related to air quality during construction that were applicable to the 2022 Project, as included in full in Attachment A (SCA AIR-1: Dust Controls- Construction-Related, SCA AIR-2: Criteria Air Pollutant Controls- Construction-Related, SCA AIR- 3: Diesel Particulate Matter Controls-Construction Related).
+With an increase in square footage of approximately 8,500 square feet, construction emissions would be substantially the same as the 2022 Project and there would be no changes to the conclusions related to construction emissions.
+The 2024 Project would be required to implement the same SCAs related to air quality during construction that were applicable to the 2022 Project, as included in full in Attachment A (SCA AIR-1: Dust Controls- Construction-Related, SCA AIR-2: Criteria Air Pollutant Controls - Construction and Operation Related [formerly titled Criteria Air Pollutant Controls - Construction Related], SCA AIR-3: Toxic Air Contaminant Controls - Construction Related [formerly titled Diesel Particulate Matter Controls-Construction Related]).
 As there is no change in location from the 2022 Project, there would be no substantial changes to sensitive receptors near the project site.

-The 2023 Project would still require demolition of the existing commercial building and would therefore not change the need for the SCA related to asbestos in structures (SCA AIR-6: Asbestos in Structures) as included in full in Attachment A.
+The 2024 Project would still require demolition of the existing commercial building and would therefore not change the need for the SCA related to asbestos in structures (SCA AIR-6: Asbestos in Structures) as included in full in Attachment A.

-Due to the proposed height of the building, which has not changed, the 2023 Project would still require the emergency generator as discussed in the 2022 CEQA Analysis, so would still be subject to the SCA related to new operational sources of toxic air contaminants (TACS) (SCA AIR-5: Stationary Sources of Air Pollution (Toxic Air Contaminants)), as included in full in Attachment A.
+The applicant states that with the addition of a firewall horizontal exit, the 2024 Project would no longer require the emergency generator as discussed in the 2022 CEQA Analysis, and would not be subject to the SCA related to new operational sources of toxic air contaminants (TACS) (SCA AIR-5: Stationary Sources of Air Pollution (Toxic Air Contaminants)).
+If it is later determined that the project requires an emergency generator, this SCA would be required.

-An increase of 73 residential units to 93 residential units would theoretically cause an increase in daily trips, however with no onsite parking provided under the 2023 Project, it is more likely that building residents would predominately use other modes of transportation than private vehicles.
-However, even given worst-case daily trip increases based only on unit counts (see Transportation discussion, below), the 2023 Project would still be within the allowable site density and within the operational emissions accounted for in the BVDSP EIR.
-The 2023 Project would remain all-electric as described in the 2022 Project and would therefore not increase natural gas usage for building operations.
+An increase of 73 residential units to 105 residential units would theoretically cause an increase in daily trips, however with no onsite parking provided under the 2024 Project, it is more likely that building residents would predominately use other modes of transportation than private vehicles.
+However, even given worst-case daily trip increases based only on unit counts (see Transportation discussion, below), the 2024 Project would still be within the allowable site density and within the operational emissions accounted for in the BVDSP EIR.
+The 2024 Project would remain all-electric as described in the 2022 Project and would therefore not increase natural gas usage for building operations.

-The 2023 Project would not substantially increase the severity of impacts related to air quality compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to air quality that were not identified in the BVDSP EIR.
+The 2024 Project would not substantially increase the severity of impacts related to air quality compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to air quality that were not identified in the BVDSP EIR.